 - Use knowledge about complementary therapies for pain management to guide patients in their pain management plan.

-This Course is relevant to registered nurses and other health professionals, especially those who may administer or prescribe opioids and analgesics, as part of the management of acute, chronic and post-surgical pain.
+This Ausmed Course is relevant to registered nurses, pharmacists and other healthcare professionals, especially those who may administer or prescribe opioids and analgesics as part of the management of acute, chronic and post-surgical pain.

 No conflict of interest exists for anyone in the position to control content for this activity.
 Wherever possible, generic or non-proprietary names of medications or products have been used.